Port operator DP World sees 2020 profits drop 29% amid virus - WTMJ

 In its annual report, DP World said its revenue in 2020 climbed 11% to $8.53 million, a rise it attributed to a year of acquisitions.
 DP World reported revenues of $7.68 billion and profits of $1.19 billion in 2019.
 The port operator’s delisting from the stock exchange came as its parent company, Dubai World, sought to repay more than $5 billion to banks.

-Despite dismal predictions of slumping global trade last spring, DP World said the container terminal industry has shown resilience, pivoting to automation and digital investment.
+Despite dismal predictions of slumping global trade last spring, DP World said the container terminal industry pivoted to automation and digital investment, showing resilience has defied expectations.
 In recent months, the company has done brisk business.
 DP World struck a $4.5 billion deal with one of Canada’s biggest pension-fund managers to expand its footprint in Europe and Asia Pacific last fall.
 It won several lucrative concessions this year to build vast ports and logistics hubs in Indonesia, Senegal and Angola.

 The company also plans a joint bid with an Israeli port operator for Israel’s newly privatized Haifa Port, following a breakthrough deal to normalize relations between the countries.
 In a press conference Thursday, Sultan Ahmed bin Sulayem, DP World’s chairman and CEO, told reporters the company aims to invest in other key Israeli seaports, including in the southern cities of Ashdod and Eilat.